Articut

 ---|---|---|---|

-level | str | "lv1" | Currently, Articut only provide lv1 for English texts. |
+level | str | "lv2" | Currently, Articut only provide lv2 for English texts. |

-user_defined_dict_file | dict | {} | A dictionary format data.
-The key must be a string and the values are stored in a list.
-The list can be an empty list. (e.g. UserDefinedDICT = {"key": ["value1", "value2",...],...}). |
+user_defined_dict_file | dict | {} | User-defined dictionary in dictionary format. (e.g. UserDefinedDICT = {"key": ["value1", "value2",...],...})。 |

 Result Returned